The G0MJW Pages

 The W2GN design - Capable of around 700W in linear service.
 It once produced over 1kW when I had an RF feedback problem during a sporadic E opening - the PSU protection cut in and prevented damage - but the valves were perfectly happy at 1kW output.
 It still can't run this power though, because the PSU would not last.
 It is a home made compact design, weighing only 30kg.
 This system has survived several contests at 400W output.
 The 4m PSU can also be used with this amplifier.

-Single 8938 (Big 4CX250B).
-This in a converted AM6155 amplifier from the USA.
+A converted AM6155 amplifier from the USA.
+This uses a single 8938 (A fat 4CX250B).
 It produces 300W.
 More if I push it.
-This one gave me a lot of trouble, I followed the modification instructions from the NET.
-If you have one of these, make sure you modify the grid circuit to increase the NEGATIVE grid current capability.
-If you don't negative grid current, if it happens, drags down the grid voltage, causing more grid current and maximum anode current.
+This one gave me a lot of trouble, I followed the modification instructions from the internet.
+If you have one of these, make sure you modify the grid circuit to increase the negative grid current capability.
+If you don't negative grid current, if it happens, drags down the grid voltage, causing even more grid current and a valve saturated at maximum anode current, though probably not for long before it expires.

 There have been several previous amplifiers, including a Henry Tempo 6N2, a Nag144 XL, A pair of 4CX250Bs, a a 4CX1000 and a pair of 4CX350As.
 The later reminds me of the dangers of EHT PSUs.
 The first EHT PSU I ever built had 2500V and 6 1100uF 450V capacitors.
-I ran it up for the first time at a safe distance at the end of a long extension cable.
+I ran it up for the first time at a safe distance at the end of a long extension cable and hiding arond a corner.
+All was well.
 In order to be safe, there was a crowbar circuit with a HV relay and a 33 Ohm resistor.
 One day it tripped when the PSU was at full EHT.
 The bang was deafening and the resistor, a large ceramic unit, broken to pieces.
 Never again - next time I used a much higher value resistor.

 G0MJW